Formula Of Aluminum Nitride

 The unique blend of properties mentioned above allows aluminum nitride to shine across a spectrum of industries:

 • Semiconductors: The close CTE match with silicon makes AlN a preferred material for packaging semiconductors, particularly in high-power applications.
-This ensures a robust and reliable connection between the chip and its packaging, preventing damage from thermal stress.
+This ensures a solid and reliable connection between the chip and its packaging, preventing damage from thermal stress.

 • Wear-Resistant Coatings: AlN's hardness and chemical inertness make it suitable for creating wear-resistant coatings on various surfaces, protecting them from abrasion and corrosion.
 This application is found in many mechanical components and tools.